Laser PCB Marking

 - Damages and fractures due to mechanical stress

-Damages to PCB due to accumulated debris
+- Damages to PCB due to accumulated debris

-Constant need for new bits, custom dies, and blades
+- Constant need for new bits, custom dies, and blades

-Lack of versatility – each new application requires ordering of custom tools, blades, and dies
+- Lack of versatility – each new application requires ordering of custom tools, blades, and dies

-Lower throughput rate due to lack of precision (low quality of cuts)
+- Lower throughput rate due to lack of precision (low quality of cuts)

-Not useful PCB Depaneling/singulation smaller boards < 500 microns
+- Not useful PCB Depaneling/singulation smaller boards < 500 microns

-Design limitation – lack of ability to cut more complex and multidimensional printed circuit boards
+- Design limitation – lack of ability to cut more complex and multidimensional printed circuit boards

-Lasers, on the other hand, are gaining market share world-wide for PCB depaneling and singulation due to higher precision, lower stress on the substrate, and higher throughput.
+Lasers are gaining market share world-wide for PCB depaneling and singulation due to higher precision, lower stress on the substrate, and higher throughput.
 They demonstrate superior results in every aspect of the process.
 Because of their accuracy and speed, lasers can handle cuts right up to the edge of important components and circuits that might be damaged or stressed using traditional depaneling methods.
 Lasers also leave a clean, burr-free cut on the substrate.
 A simple change to the software can move the beam in fractions of millimeters, allowing for quick adjustments in cutting paths.

 With lasers, there is no bit or blade sharpening, reordering dies and parts, or limitations of where and how to cut.
 Laser PCB depaneling machines can also handle a wide variety of substrates, including Teflon, ceramic, aluminum, brass, copper, and more.

-Because laser PCB depaneling is dynamic, is non-contact, and the beam has no limits on how, where or when to cut, lasers prove themselves to be more cost effective when compared with more traditional methods.
+Because laser PCB depaneling is non-contact, and the beam has no limits on how, where or when to cut, lasers prove themselves to be more cost effective when compared with more traditional methods.
 CMS Laser depaneling systems also offer Optical Recognition which keeps your machine making good parts.
 If the panel is not set correctly, or is not the correct panel for the job running, Optical Recognition will stop the program from starting until the correction is made.
 This limits down time, increases throughput and quality piece percentage, and lowers costs per piece by virtually eliminating bad parts.

-Benefits of laser PCB depaneling and singulation
+Benefits of laser PCB depaneling/singulation

 - No mechanical stress

-No tooling cost.
+- No tooling cost.
 No consumables.

-Versatility – ability to change applications by simply changing settings
+- Versatility – ability to change applications by simply changing settings

-Fiducial Recognition – more precise and clean cut
+- Fiducial Recognition – more precise and clean cut

-Optical Recognition before pcb depaneling or singulation process begins – CMS Laser is one of the few companies to provide this feature
+- Optical Recognition before pcb depaneling or singulation process begins – CMS Laser is one of the few companies to provide this feature

-Ability to depanel virtually any surface such as Teflon, Ceramics, Aluminum, Brass, Copper, etc
+- Ability to depanel virtually any surface such as Teflon, Ceramics, Aluminum, Brass, Copper, etc

-High quality of cuts due to higher precision and laser control
+- High quality of cuts due to higher precision and laser control

-No design limitation – ability to cut virtually any complex and multidimensional boards
+- No design limitation – ability to cut virtually any complex and multidimensional boards